Are Centauros exotic signals of the QGP?: Centauro explanations

 \begin{large} {\centerline {\em Stable strangelets}} \end{large}

 The weak radiative decays $(u + d \longleftrightarrow s + u + \gamma)$ and weak leptonic decays $(d \longleftrightarrow u + e^{-} + \overline{\nu}_{e}$, $s \longleftrightarrow u + e^{-} + \overline{\nu}_{e}$) are expected to be slower than a weak neutron emission.
-The rate of the radiative decay is inhibited by the electromagnetic coupling constant and all $\beta$-decays by the three-body phase space.
+The rate of the radiative decays is inhibited by the electromagnetic coupling constant and all $\beta$-decays by the three-body phase space.
 Additionally, the strangeness changing $\beta$ process is suppressed by the Cabibbo factor.
-S. A. Chin and A. K. Kerman \cite{Chin} estimated that hyperstrange multiquark droplets, having the strangeness to baryon ratio $f_{s}$ = 2.2 - 2.6 can be the subject of weak leptonic decays only and their lifetime is estimated to be longer than $\tau_{0} \sim 10^{-4}$s.
-We call them "stable" strangelets.
-Such long-lived objects, if produced in the high energy cosmic-ray families should pass without decay through the apparatus.
-We have considered the simplified picture of their possible interaction in the chamber matter.
-The idea is similar as described by G. Wilk and Z. W\l{}odarczyk in \cite {Wlodarczyk_str}, where the passage of a strangelet through the atmosphere has been considered.
+Such long-lived objects, called ``stable'' strangelets, if produced in the high energy cosmic-ray families should pass without decay through the apparatus.
+The simplified picture of their possible interaction in the chamber matter was assumed.

 The strangelet is considered as an object with the radius

 where the rescaled radius

 $\mu$ and $m$ are the chemical potential and the mass of the strange quark respectively and $\alpha_{c}$ is the QCD coupling constant.